evilnick/plakar.io/content/posts/2025-07_03/index.md

 FastCDC uses the Gear fingerprinting function—a technique that computes a rolling hash by `XOR`-ing precomputed values from a random table with incoming byte values.
 This replaces the more CPU-intensive Rabin fingerprinting used in classic CDC.

+FastCDC’s Gear table is precomputed at compile time:

 ```go
 // chunkers/fastcdc/fastcdc_precomputed.go